annaesvensson/yellow-edit/README.md

 <p align="center"><img src="edit-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-core/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to edit a website in a web browser

 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
 The built-in web editor allows you to edit content files, upload media files and change settings.
 It is a great way to update your website.
 To show an edit link on your website use an `[edit]` shortcut.